Pennsylvania Republicans plan to appeal mail ballot deadline ruling to U.S. Supreme Court

 President Trump won Pennsylvania over Democratic nominee Hillary Clinton in 2016 with a margin of just 44,000 votes, or less than one percentage point.

-Once the Republicans file their request for an emergency stay with the U.S. Supreme Court, it will land on the desk of Justice Samuel Alito, who oversees the Philadelphia-based 3rd Circuit U.S. Court of Appeals.
+Once the Republicans file their request for an emergency stay with the U.S. Supreme Court, it will land on the desk of Justice Samuel J. Alito Jr., who oversees the Philadelphia-based U.S. Court of Appeals for the 3rd Circuit.
 The entire court can weigh in on the decision whether to grant the stay.

 Without Ginsburg, the court has just eight justices headed into Election Day, as it had four years ago, but this time with a more conservative tilt — five justices nominated by Republican presidents and three nominated by Democrats.
 Trump has said he plans to nominate someone to the open seat by the end of the week.

-Separately, Republican returned to a lower federal court Tuesday seeking to declare some of the other provisions of state court decision unconstitutional.
-Among them: allowing election officials to install drop boxes for voters and prohibiting out-of-county individuals from serving as partisan pollwatchers.
+Separately, Republicans returned to a lower federal court Tuesday seeking to declare some of the other provisions of the state court decision unconstitutional, including allowing election officials to install drop boxes for voters and prohibiting out-of-county individuals from serving as partisan poll watchers.